 Previously, we classified the net realized and unrealized gains (losses) from investments-related derivatives such as interest rate futures and credit derivatives in net investment income on our consolidated statement of operations.
 However, in order to align the net realized and unrealized (losses) gains of the majority of our fixed maturity investments portfolio with the net realized and unrealized gains (losses) of the investments-related derivatives, we reclassified the investments-related derivatives from net investment income to net realized and unrealized (losses) gains.
-As a result of this reclassification, included in net realized and unrealized losses on investments of \$55.3 million in the first six months of 2013, is \$20.9 million of net realized and unrealized gains on investments of \$75.7 million included \$1.4 million of net realized and unrealized losses on investments-related derivatives.
+As a result of this reclassification, included in net realized and unrealized losses on investments of \$55.3 million in the first six months of 2013, is \$20.9 million of net realized and unrealized gains on investments-related derivatives, compared to the first six months of 2012, where net realized and unrealized gains on investments of \$75.7 million included \$1.4 million of net realized and unrealized losses on investments-related derivatives.
 The comparative period has also been reclassified.